 However, until you are an 18-year-old citizen, you cannot apply for an international credit card.
 If a foreigner, you need to show your valid visa and proof of passport certification from the Embassy.

-As for dollar card in Nepal, you need to be in the range of 18-65 years with you maintaining a foreign currency (FCY) account with a bank, for example, Standard Chartered Bank.
+As for a dollar card in Nepal, you need to be in the range of 18-65 years with you maintaining a foreign currency (FCY) account with a bank, for example, Standard Chartered Bank.

 Note that your bank account, for Standard Chartered Bank, needs to maintain an average balance of USD 3000.00 for a minimum of 6 months.